rust-unofficial/patterns/README.md

 * TODO closures and lifetimes (coupling to lifetime)
 * TODO platform-specific sub-modules (https://github.com/rust-lang/rfcs/blob/master/text/0517-io-os-reform.md#platform-specific-opt-in)
 * [Entry API](patterns/entry.md) (Currently just a boilerplate)
+* TODO Module organisation (by looking at examples such as Rusts `libstd`, and how it integrated into the Rusts source code, lessons can be learned about ergonomic project management and API design.
+Closely assosciated with platform-specific sub-modules)
 * [Visitor](patterns/visitor.md)
 * [Fold](patterns/fold.md)
 * [Prefer small crates](patterns/small-crates.md)